liuweihanty/ChIP_analysis_tutorial/README.md

     ```
     * **Important**: Within the job_submission.sh file in the last line qsub,  you have the choice of specifying whether to run macs2 peak calling step.
-There are three mandatory flags in the qsub command:
+There are three available flags in the qsub command:
         * -macs2: whether to run macs2, if you include this flag, the problem will run macs2 peak caller, if not, the program will skip macs2.
         * -p: p value for macs2.
 Use p value as the significant thrshold and specify it to be 0.1 if you are running IDR.
         * -q: q value for macs2.
 If you are not running IDR (eg you just have one rep), use this adjusted p value for macs2 instead.
 Only specify either p or q, not both!